Firstly, thank you for following me and reading my rambles for years now!

 Where did this self-awareness suddenly come from?
 Is it that I now live in a real city, with inhabitants with real problems, a place where I actually have to be a decent human being?
 Not to diss the South of France, but luxury enables the most unreasonable of behaviours.
 I have been very torn this past year.
 I’ve gone from feeling that the riotous behaviour that governed me was the adventure I was seeking, to feeling like a huge coward for the same actions.
 The little voice in my head vacillating between: “I’m not living up to my potential, wasting my talent away” to “Good on you C, shine bright you crazy diamond.”
 Why is stopping and soothing oneself not acceptable?
 I admit that my stopping seemed a lot like speeding up, going into a frenzy and soothing nothing but a hangover, but still.
 If that’s what I felt I needed.
 All of this is just to give you an idea as to the thoughts going through my exhausted brain.
 They say the best art comes from tragedy, or other intense feelings.
 Being lost, idling, is an intense feeling, I’ve come to realize.
 Let’s hope the art follows…

 Much love from my little healing heart.

-You can follow me on Instagram (@justbadtiming.cw), on Medium and on Facebook for sneak peeks and other Christine musings, in the meantime.
+You can follow me on Instagram, Facebook and Twitter by clicking on the buttons top right, for sneak peeks and other Christine musings, in the meantime.